Over the past few months, I’ve received a handful of emails asking me the same impossible question:

 One approach is to use download gates to gather email addresses, as John Gold of Hypeddit details in his Fans on Demand Formula course.
 The same method can be used to build an audience on Spotify, SoundCloud, YouTube, and social media.

 Another technique is detailed in the Fan Finder Method from Indepreneur, which I’m currently working through.
 Essentially you run a Video Views campaign to a handful of mutually exclusive audiences in order to optimize Facebook’s targeting, then create a lookalike audience from those who watch a certain percentage of the video.
-Membership is cheap at only $37 per month for their entire suite of trainings, and you can get half off the first month with my affiliate link.

 When it comes time to ask those potential fans to listen to your music, I use a Feature.fm Smart Link, which offers deeper analytics than competing services.
 You can create custom links for each of your campaigns to A/B test, and even create a conversion campaign optimized for clickthroughs to Spotify.